-- a.
-Life safety issues shall supersede any other standards herein. - b.
+- 1. General - b.
+Life safety issues shall supersede any other standards herein. - c.
 Acoustical requirements and budget shall dictate selections between ACT-2 and ACT-3, where one is not specifically required.
-Typically, but dependent on other considerations such as other sound-absorptive or reflective surfaces in the spaces as well as whether walls extend to structure, the following are some common best practice applications for ACT-2 and ACT-3. - i.
-ACT-2 is well-suited for private offices, conference rooms, and classrooms. - ii.
-ACT-3 is well-suited for open plan offices and multi-purpose rooms. - iii.
-ACT-3 with CAC backing is well-suited for auditoriums, music rooms, and gymnasiums. - c.
-From an aesthetic viewpoint, it is acceptable to use both ACT-2 and ACT-3 in the same building and in adjacent spaces, although not within the same room. - d.
+Typically, but dependent on other considerations such as other sound-absorptive or reflective surfaces in the spaces as well as whether walls extend to structure, the following are some common best practice applications for ACT-2 and ACT-3. - iv.
+ACT-2 is well-suited for private offices, conference rooms, and classrooms. - v.
+ACT-3 is well-suited for open plan offices and multi-purpose rooms. - vi.
+ACT-3 with CAC backing is well-suited for auditoriums, music rooms, and gymnasiums. - d.
+From an aesthetic viewpoint, it is acceptable to use both ACT-2 and ACT-3 in the same building and in adjacent spaces, although not within the same room. - e.
 ACT-4 shall be specified for areas that require high scrubbability/high washability and soil resistance such as kitchens/ food preparation areas, clean rooms, laboratories, and healthcare applications (patient rooms, treatment rooms, semi-restricted surgical areas, emergency rooms). - 2.
-Residence Halls - a.
-ACT-1 to be used throughout residence halls where acoustical ceiling tiles are called for in the space standards. - b.
-There may be exceptional common spaces, such as lobbies, where an upgraded ceiling tile (ACT-2 or ACT-3) would be appropriate when approved by the Owner. - 3.
-Academic Buildings: - a.
+Residence Halls - b.
+ACT-1 shall be provided throughout residence halls where acoustical ceiling tiles are called for in the space standards. - c.
+ACT-5 shall be provided for residence hall corridors where water repellence and additional resistance against mold/mildew is required. - d.
+There may be exceptional common spaces, such as lobbies and adjacent corridors, where an upgraded ceiling tile (ACT-2, ACT-3, and/or ACT-5) would be appropriate when approved by the Owner. - 3.
+Academic Buildings: - b.
 Where acoustical ceiling tile is called for in academic buildings, it shall be ACT-2 or ACT-3.
 ACT-1 is not acceptable.